cosc2336-ds-alg/assg10/README.md

-Once you have added these to the `APriorityQueue` header and implementation file, uncomment the test cases in the `assg-tests-APriorityQueue.cpp` file.
+Once you have added these to the `APriorityQueue` header and implementation file, uncomment the test cases in the `test-APriorityQueue.cpp` file.
 There are three test cases that test an `APriorityQueue` with integers, with strings and on a `Job` user defined class.
 You can uncomment both of these, and make sure your project compiles and runs the tests.
 All of the tests you just